Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 375th Air Mobility Wing

-The 375th Air Mobility Wing is AMC's Showcase Wing - Executing Rapid Global Mobility Starts Here!
+The 375th Air Mobility Wing is AMC's Showcase Wing – host unit responsible for installation management and operation support.

 The 375th Air Mobility Wing has managed the domestic aeromedical evacuation system since 1975 by providing timely airlift of seriously ill or injured military personnel, military family members and other Department of Defense patients to medical treatment centers.

-The wing's Operational Support Airlift (OSA) fleet consists of 14 C-21A Learjets at Scott AFB.
-The 458th Airlift Squadron flies OSA missions that provide transportation for government officials, cargo requiring time-sensitive airlift, and single patient aeromedical evacuation.
-The 54th Airlift Squadron flies executive travel missions on C-40 aircraft.
+The 458th Airlift Squadron flies Operational Support Airlift (OSA) missions that provide transportation for government officials, cargo requiring time-sensitive airlift, and single patient aeromedical evacuation.
+The 54th Airlift Squadron transport executive travel missions on C-40 aircraft.

-The 375th consists of several staff agencies and four groups: 375th Medical Group, 375th Mission Support Group, 375th Operations Group, and the 375th Communications Group.
+The 375th consists of several staff agencies and four groups: 375th Medical Group, 375th Mission Support Group, and the 375th Operations Group.

 Scott AFB Mission Partners

-The 375th Air Mobility Wing hosts many mission partners- including U.S. Transportation Command, Cyberspace Capabilities Center, 635th Supply Chain Operations Wing, a Reserve airlift wing (932nd Airlift Wing), and an Air National Guard refueling wing (126th Air Refueling Wing), the Surface Deployment Distribution Command, the Defense Information Systems Agency, the Defense Information Technology Contracting Office, 15th Operational Weather Squadron and the USAF Band of Mid-America, among others.
+The 375th Air Mobility Wing hosts many mission partners- including Air Mobility Command, U.S. Transportation Command, Cyberspace Capabilities Center, 635th Supply Chain Operations Wing, a Reserve airlift wing (932nd Airlift Wing), and an Air National Guard refueling wing (126th Air Refueling Wing), U.S. Army Transportation Command, Defense Information Systems Agency, Defense Information Technology Contracting Office, 15th Operational Weather Squadron and the USAF Band of Mid-America, among others.

 On April 6, 1917, the United States Congress declared war on Germany and formally entered World War I which had been raging in Europe since 1914.
 The entrance into the war meant the U.S. War Department needed to bolster the armed forces which only had 140,000 active duty soldiers and a handful of airplanes.
 During this time, Secretary of War Newton Baker advocated an expanded role in aviation increasing the number of planes and air fields.